kbat/mag/README.md

-The code in this repository implements methodology described in [https://doi.org/10.1002/mp.15339](https://doi.org/10.1002/mp.15339) extended to support the transport of multiple particle types.
+The code in this repository implements methodology described in [https://doi.org/10.1002/mp.15339](https://doi.org/10.1002/mp.15339) and extended to support the transport of multiple particle types.

 # gam
 Get and uncompress the ROOT files with transport matrices: ```scp clu0-fe-0:~konbat/mat.tar.bz2 .```